willxxy/awesome-mmps/README.md

 # awesome-mmps
-Reading list for research topics in multimodal machine learning with physiological signals.
+Corpus of resources for multimodal machine learning with physiological signals.
 If you have a paper you want to add to the list, corrections, or concerns please submit an issue :).

 ***